matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

     - Create a class hierarchy to reflect dependent objects, all of which share a common interface
     - Allow the user to interact with every dependent object in a tree like hierarchy of objects
-- Objects are created from object like themselves i.e. share the same interface This is a definition of Composite Pattern.
+- Objects are created from object like themselves i.e. share the same interface This is a definition of Composite Pattern
-- Composite Pattern is the basic of most UI Containers in Java.
+- Composite Pattern is the basic of most UI Containers in Java
-- Example Swing Container.
+- Example Swing Container

 ***

 ## Flyweight pattern

-- Is an object that minimalize memory use by sharing as much data as possible with other similar objects.
+- Is an object that minimalize memory use by sharing as much data as possible with other similar objects
-- It is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory.
+- It is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory
-- Often some parts of object state can be shared, and it is common practice to hold them in external data structure (extrinsic state) and pass them to the flyweight objects temporarily when they are used.
+- Often some parts of object state can be shared, and it is common practice to hold them in external data structure (extrinsic state) and pass them to the flyweight objects temporarily when they are used
-- Java makes use of String interning optimization mechanism to store string.
+- Java makes use of String interning optimization mechanism to store string
-- Strings in Java are **IMMUTABLE** which means that Java only stores one copy of each distinct string value.
+- Strings in Java are **IMMUTABLE** which means that Java only stores one copy of each distinct string value

 ### What is the basic idea of the flyweight pattern?